weaviate/weaviate-io/developers/weaviate/more-resources/faq.md

 <details>
   <summary>Answer</summary>

-> Other database systems like Elasticsearch rely on inverted indices, which makes search super fast.
-Weaviate also uses inverted indices to store data and values.
+> Other database systems like Elasticsearch rely on inverted indexes, which makes search super fast.
+Weaviate also uses inverted indexes to store data and values.
 But additionally, Weaviate is also a vector-native search database, which means that data is stored as vectors, which enables semantic search.
 This combination of data storage is unique, and enables fast, filtered and semantic search from end-to-end.

 </details>